mkieblesz/local-workspace/README.md

     work <anotehr-repo>  # deactivates current environment and sources another
     ```

-    You can also add work function to your `.profile` so you will be able to activate working environment from any directory in command line.
+    You can also add work function to your `.profile` so you will be able to activate working environment from any directory.

     ```bash
     # uktrade functions